ElodineOfficial/KryptosK4/README.md

 This is a technical text dump of how these scripts work and solve the first half of K4.
+Update 7/23: I'm cleaning up a lot of readability and math here so that things are easy to follow along with.
+Some of the code now needs to be updated to better follow step4 and 5 along with the more simplified workflow.

 Raw K4: OBKR UOXOGHULBSOLIFBBWFLRVQQPRNGKSSO TWTQSJQSSEKZZWATJKLUDIAWINFBNYP VTTMZFPKWGDKZXTJCDIGKUHUAUEKCAR